dockerizedrupal/drupalcamp-baltics-2015/README.md

 Because this happened in the middle of the work day, we at first tried to recover as much as possible by hand so he could at least continue his work for the day.

-Reinstalling an operating system and configuring all the tools and services that a developer might need would have taken us more time than we initially had been given.

 But unfortunately the effort we put into trying to recover his system was not enough.